 There are three “parts” in the OET Reading test.
 While Part B and Part C are quite similar, Part A is very different.
-In this article, I’ll briefly outline the differences and similarities of each part of the OET Reading test so you know what expect on test day.
+In this article, I’ll briefly outline the OET difference and similarities of each part of the OET Reading test so you know what expect on test day.

 OET Reading Part A